rfielding/microcms/README.md

 ./startLocalCMS
 ```

 > Instead of launching `./startLocalCMS`, you can `./cleanbuild`, except it is WAY too slow in normal dev to build the whole container.
+After a `./cleanbuild`, you can `docker push rfielding/microcms; docker push rfielding/tika; docker push rfielding/rproxy` to push out your changes.
+From there, you can bring up docker-compose in an EC2 to keep up to date with the latest images.

 Then start npm on 3000